Nikon D2X vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2X and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2X does not offer wifi capability.
+In contrast, the D2X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D2X (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D2X and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the D2X and the A6300 have been discontinued, but can regularly be found used on ebay.
 The D2X was replaced by the Nikon D2Xs, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D2X and A6300 can be found, respectively, in the Nikon D2X Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D2X and the Sony A6300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.